NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Related Work

 \section{Related Work}

 \textbf{View Planning} Most view planning methods focus on the NBV problem which uses feedback from current partial reconstruction to determine NBV.
-According to the representations for the 3D models, these methods can be divided into voxel based method~\cite{keselman2017intel,isler2016information,mendez2017taking} and surface based method~\cite{wu2014quality,schmid2020efficient,song2018surface}.
+According to the representations for the 3D models, these methods can be divided into voxel-based method~\cite{isler2016information,mendez2017taking} and surface-based method~\cite{wu2014quality,schmid2020efficient}.

-The voxel based methods are most commonly used due to their simplicity in representing space.
+The voxel-based methods are most commonly used due to their simplicity in representing space.
 Vasquez-Gomez \etal~\cite{vasquez2017view} analyze a set of boundary voxels and determine NBV for dense 3D modeling of small-scale objects.
 Stefan Isler \etal~\cite{isler2016information} provide several metrics to quantify the volume information contained in the voxels.
 Mendez \etal~\cite{mendez2017taking} define the information gain by the triangulation uncertainty of stereo images.
 Despite the simplicity, these methods suffer from memory consumption with growing scene complexity and higher spatial resolutions.

 A complete volumetric map does not necessarily guarantee a perfect 3D surface.
-Therefore, researchers propose to analyze the shape and quality of the reconstructed surface for NBV~\cite{wu2014quality, schmid2020efficient, song2018surface,song2021view}.
+Therefore, researchers propose to analyze the shape and quality of the reconstructed surface for NBV~\cite{wu2014quality,schmid2020efficient}.
 Wu \etal~\cite{wu2014quality} estimate a confidence map representing the completeness and smoothness of the constructed Poisson isosurface and the confidence map is used to guide the calculation of NBV.
-Schmid \etal~\cite{schmid2020efficient} propose information gain to evaluate the quality of observed surfaces and unknown voxels near the observed surfaces, then plan the path through RRT.
-Some studies propose a combination of surface based and voxel based methods.
+Schmid \etal~\cite{schmid2020efficient} propose information gain to evaluate the quality of observed surfaces and unknown voxels near the observed surfaces, then plan a path by RRT.

-In contrast, some methods explore deep reinforcement learning to solve the NBV problem ~\cite{peralta2020next, devrim2017reinforcement, chaplot2019learning}.
-Though free from the hand-engineered criteria, these learning based methods require a large amount of dataset for training and are hard to generalize to different scenes.
+\rs{In contrast, some methods explore function learning to solve the NBV problem ~\cite{devrim2017reinforcement,schmid2022fast,hepp2018learn}.
+Supervised learning-based methods~\cite{hepp2018learn} learn \fl{information gain of a viewpoint given a partial occupancy map} and ~\cite{schmid2022fast} learns \fl{an informed distribution of high-utility viewpoints based on a partial occupancy map}.
+For the reinforcement learning-based methods~\cite{devrim2017reinforcement}, no hand-crafted heuristics are required and an agent explores the viewpoints with high overall coverage.
+These learning-based methods require a large-scale dataset for training and may be hard to generalize to different scenes. }